jasonc-forerunnersw/SSRSPro/README.md

 **SSRS Pro**

 SSRS Pro is a set of JS controls and server WebAPI enabling you to easily embed reporting into your application.
 It includes a viewer to view reports and an explorer to navigate and mange reports.
 With the controls you can quickly add full reporting to your application or deploy a standalone report server.

 By default, the report store is a file system folder, this works well for small deployments or single machine scenarios.
-It also supports a SSRS server as the store.
-In the future we will also support a SQL DB report store for larger deployments.
+It also supports a SSRS server as the store and a SQL DB.
 You can also implement your own store.

 When not running in SSRS mode, the control support SQL, OLEDB and ODBC data sources.